xrdocs/programmability/_blogs/Dial-in-MDT-with-TIG.md

 <b>volumes</b>: Defines named volumes for persisting data between container restarts.
 <br>
 <br>

-Step3: Navigate to the directory containing both files and utilize the provided command to initiate container deployment.
+Step3: Navigate to the directory containing both files and utilize the provided command to initiate container deployment.</p>

 ```
 docker-compose up
 ```

-At this stage, the collector is set to gather metrics when the network device initiates streaming.
-The following command can be executed to check the status of containers
+<p align="justify">At this stage, the collector is set to gather metrics when the network device initiates streaming.
+The following command can be executed to check the status of containers.</p>

 ```
 docker ps